 - Student Schedules: please provide your schedule on our google doc by following this link. (we also ask for your schedule on a paper form that has been distributed)

-- Encryption Sign-up (you must have your laptop encrypted if you want to use Clio or work on client documents on your own laptop.
+Computer Encryption Encryption Sign-up (you must have your laptop encrypted or use Windows remote desktop if you want to use Clio or work on client documents on your own laptop.

-- Clinic Intensive: Friday, September 4, 8:45 - 5:00.
+- Clinic Intensive: Friday, January 22, 8:45 - 5:00.
 Breakfast at 8:45; program starts at 9:00.
 This session is mandatory.
-We will also provide lunch.
+Breakfast and lunch provided.
 The day will include a visit to the Duke Infectious Disease Clinic.

-Road trips provide students with the opportunity to meet with clients in areas outside of the Triangle.
+- Road trips provide students with the opportunity to meet with clients in HIV clinics outside the Triangle.
 Students always feel that these trips are a high point of the semester.
 The trips are a great way to help you quickly gain confidence and experience.
 All travel and client time is counted toward your clinic hours.
 For each trip, one of the Supervising Attorneys takes a group of about 3-8 students to interview new clients and to prepare and execute advance directives such as a Power of Attorney, Health Care Power of Attorney, Living Will, Standby Guardianship Designation.
 We also do intakes for Wills.
 We encourage you to sign up for a road trip.
-In the fall semester, we will take just one trip:
+Choose one of these dates:

 - JOURNAL DUE DATES: